 In November 1990, we elected our first officers and became more official.
 As we continued to grow by ‘word of mouth’ with our friendly manner of networking so did some of our expenses, and membership dues were increased to $25.00.
 During the following four years we met in my [Pam Duthie’s] basement because we had grown too large to fit in living rooms, and chairs were borrowed from my Church to accommodate the nearly 40-60 people who were regulars at meetings.
 Rich Eyre and Galen Gates were among some of our speakers there!
 As a reflection of this growth, we changed our name to Landscape Design Association.
 Finally, in 1997, we began renting space at places like Chicago Botanic Garden – our membership was then about 80 and dues went up to $50.00.
 In 1995 LDA offered its first Associate membership.

 Pam Duthie started the LDA newsletter in 1992.
 It earned its current name “Covering Ground” in 2002 from ‘competition winner’ Kathy Robin.
 Karen Koerth joined LDA in November 1998 and promptly became newsletter editor with then member Harriet Kelly.
 Margaret Morris instituted the membership directories in 1995.

 The LDA Board approved the first dues increase in 10 years at its January 2007 meeting to be effective for 2008.
 This increase was driven by the costs of the website operation, liability insurance, and honorariums to program and workshop speakers.
 These areas have added significantly to the budget, along with gradual increases in other operating expenses.
-And now in 2009 we have a beautiful new, interactive website and are providing the quarterly newsletter digitally.
-Not only is this form of publication "greener" but we can now provide COLOR and photography.
+In 2009 we introduced a beautiful new, interactive website and are providing the quarterly newsletter digitally.
+Not only is this form of publication “greener” but we can now provide COLOR and photography.
 I can’t help but say, “We’ve come a LONG WAY!”

 -Pam Duthie, The Gifted Gardener